OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MISSION & OBJECTIVE

-The mission of the Port Townsend Film Festival (PTFF) is bringing filmmakers and film lovers together in a community celebration of the best cinema obtainable.
+The mission of the Port Townsend Film Festival (PTFF) connecting audiences and filmmakers 12 months a year.
+We bring filmmakers and film lovers together in a community celebration of the best cinema obtainable.
 It's held over a three day period in late September each year.
 By providing a platform for independent voices, both contemporary and classic, PTFF engages filmmakers and audiences in a dialogue that brings people together in cultural exploration and understanding.

 ABOUT THE FESTIVAL